 Notice to Fence Notice

-It is to be noted that fencing issues or disputes are not a Council matter but rather a civil one between you and your neighbour.
-These issues can only be resolved by negotiation or referring the matter to the Magistrates Court.
+It is to be noted that fencing issues or disputes are not a Council matter, but rather a civil one between you and your neighbour.
+These issues can only be resolved by negotiation, by referring the matter to the Magistrates Court or by contacting the Dispute Settlement Centre of Victoria (DSCV).

 If you are building a fence along the front title boundary of your property it is important to check that your boundary is correct.
 A licensed land surveyor can determine the boundary locations.